RavinSG/obsidian-cyber/TCM/Practical Ethical Hacking/Active Directory Attacks/Post-Compromise Attacks/Pass the Hash.md

 SMB         192.168.23.131  445    THEPUNISHER      [+] MARVEL.local\fcastle:Password1 (Pwn3d!)
 ```

 From the `[+]` symbol, we can determine which accounts we were able to login to using the password.
-The `(Pwn3d!)` indicates which machines we were able to get domain admin in.
+The `(Pwn3d!)` indicates which machines we were able to get local admin in.

 ## Pass the Hash